| |

 by distance.
 In this way she learned the true

-value of friendship early in her life.
+of friendship early in her life.
 This would also be where

 Sharon would develop her strong sense of family.
 Many times in the first